Report details mishandling of police emergency system on 1/6

 The report obtained by The Associated Press offered new details about the shortcomings by law enforcement during the Jan.
 6 insurrection at the Capitol.

-The report found that most of the emergency activations from officers’radios were never simulcast on police radio, a standard protocol designed to spread the word to other officers about emergencies and crises.
+The report found that most of the emergency activations from individual officers’ radios were never simulcast on police radio, a standard protocol designed to spread the word to other officers about emergencies and crises.
 The on-duty watch commander appears not to have been made aware of at least some of the system activations, the report said.

 Police officials in Washington are increasingly concerned about a rally planned for Sept.
 18 on federal land next to the Capitol that organizers have said is meant to demand “justice” for the hundreds of people already charged in connection with January’s insurrection.